iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> Tracking nos are alpha-num and long and I can't copy from my sources.
+Info seems sketchy.
+Update... uninstalled as won't accept my password, LIKE SO MANY APPS IT JUST DEFEATS ITSELF.
+Bah humbug.<br> :date: __2020-12-25 13:09:29__

+> Unresponsive<br> :date: __2020-12-23 13:30:00__

+> My first experience started well, BUT I'd arranged for a parcel to be collected, got the notification confirming tracking ID, & specific day of collection by my USUAL POSTIE.
+However when the postie turned up, (luckily he had to ring the doorbell as he was also delivering a parcel) he knew nothing about the collection as nothing was logged on his PDA & he couldn't therefore scan it to track.
+He did however agree to take it & assured me it would be scanned back at the depot.
+We'll see 🤞<br> :date: __2020-12-21 14:46:59__

 > Great Concept Good Execution annoying gap.
 Like everything about this app, sending from home is great, but one thing; the need to enter your address, as sender every time is really annoying.
 Why doesn't it remember my details?
 Once fixed be good if the box to copy that from sender to the invoice address was default or unnecessary.
 Once that's fixed including an address book, or the ability to use addresses in your contacts, or those already in my Click and Drop profile would be a great feature.<br> :date: __2020-12-19 06:33:51__

 > The post box app is good in principle but why does it tell people the time the post was collected rather than the time of the next collection, If I were catching a train I would want to know when the next one was, not the time of the one I had missed.<br> :date: __2020-12-12 18:23:14__